alyssa-nicole-tech/alyssanicoletech-cyberstar/README.md

 I am Alyssa Nicole.
-I use a multi-disciplinary foundation in Applied Graduate Research, Cognitive Science, UX Design, Python-Programming Language, Natural Language Processing, and Machine Learning Applications to think in systems for LLM training.
-I use Python programs as connectors, Transformers as engines, and data as curriculum that powers LLM inference.
+I use a multi-disciplinary foundation in Applied Graduate Research, Cognitive Science, UX Design, Python-Programming Language, Natural Language Processing, and Machine Learning Applications to think in layers for LLM systems engineering.
+I use Python programs as connectors, Transformers as engines, and data as curriculum for Transformer training.
 My repositories are for housing training pipelines and metrics on specified LLM use cases.
-The use cases are centered on optimal LLM inference for nuance in human language i.e satire, irony, nuance, vagueness, ambiguity, sarcasm & mixed sentiment
+The use cases are centered on optimal LLM inference given complex patterns in human language i.e satire, irony, nuance, vagueness, ambiguity, sarcasm & mixed sentiment.

 A Snapshot of my General LLM Pipeline